NadeemAfana/nadeemafana.github.io/_posts/archived/2023-06-06-passwordless-authentication.md

 Passwordless authentication is a safer and easier alternative to passwords.
 Passwordless is a very generic term, and there are many different strategies and implementations that revolve around it which makes it sound overwhelming.

-## Advantages over using Passwords
+## Is passwordless better than password?
 Passwords get breached, shared, reused, and are hard to manage and remember for the end users.
 Additionally, 63% of data breaches involved leveraging weak, stolen or default passwords.
 Passwords also add conversion friction to your app(s) as users must remember them or store them, and not to mention rotate them regularly.